DrDonk/OC4VM/RecoveryMaker/README.md

 The tool is written in Python 3 and so Python must be installed on the host computer.
 Python 3.10 was used for the development of the tool.

+* Linux   - Use your distro package manager
 * macOS   - `brew install python3`
-* Linux   - Use your distro package manager
-* Windows - Recommended way is to install Python 3.10 from the Microosft App Store
+* Windows - Recommended way is to install Python 3.10 from the Microsoft App Store

 ### dmg2img & qemu-img

-macOS and Linux users will need to have two utilities on the path:
+You will need to have two utilities on the path:
 1. dmg2img
 2. qemu-img

-These can be installed from Linux repos, for example Debian based distros:
+* Linux - These can be installed from Linux repos, for example Debian based distros:

     `sudo apt install -y dmg2img`

     `sudo apt install -y qemu-utils`

-The brew package manager is the best way to install on macOS, but the full Qemu package must be installed:
+* macOS - The [brew](https://brew.sh) package manager is the best way to install on macOS, but the full Qemu package must be installed:

     `brew install dmg2img`

-`brew install qemu`
+  * `brew install qemu`

-Windows binaries are shipped as part of the zip file and so no additional downloads are required.
+* Windows - use [Chocolatey](https://chocolatey.org) or [Scoop](https://scoop.sh) to install the programs:

+    `choco/scoop install dmg2img`

+    `choco/scoop install qemu`

 ## Instructions
 1. Unzip the archive maintaining the folder strucutre